jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 ### Proxy

-Previously, we said that the hub is between the user's web browser and the user's notebook servers.
-It actually isn't directly between, because the JupyterHub **proxy** relays connections between the users and their single-user notebook servers.
+The JupyterHub **proxy** relays connections between the users and their single-user notebook servers.
 What this basically means is that the hub itself can shut down and the proxy can continue to allow users to communicate with their notebook servers.
 (This further emphasizes that the hub is responsible for starting, not running, the notebooks).
-By default, the hub starts the proxy automatically (so that you don't realize there is a separate proxy) and stops the proxy when the hub stops (so that connections get interrupted).
+By default, the hub starts the proxy automatically and stops the proxy when the hub stops (so that connections get interrupted).
 But when you [configure the proxy to run separately](../reference/separate-proxy),